jina-ai/fastapi-serve/docs/simple/README.md

 ╰──────────────────────────────────────────╯
 ```

 > **Note** - We use uvicorn to deploy the app locally.
-Feel free to use the `uvicorn` CLI instead for local deployment, if you prefer.
+You can use the `uvicorn` CLI for local deployment instead if you prefer.

 ### 🚀 Deploying to Jina AI Cloud